d3/d3-plugins/hexbin/README.md

 Evaluates the hexbin layout on the specified array of *points*, returning an array of hexagonal *bins*.
 Each bin is an array containing the bin’s points, as well as some additional properties:

-* x - the x-coordinate of the bin
+* x - the x-coordinate of the center of the associated bin’s hexagon
-* y - the y-coordinate of the bin
+* y - the y-coordinate of the center of the associated bin’s hexagon

 Bins that are empty are not omitted.
 The origin bin at ⟨0,0⟩ is in the top-left.
 The returned bins are designed to work with the layouts point and hexagon methods.